-HD4070[®] and HPR130TM Interface
+HD4070® and HPR130TM Interface

 The Voyager IITM and MarinerTM controls offer the additional option of interfacing directly to Hypertherm's HD4070® HyDefinition® and HPR130 Power Supplies for setup.
+Note: MicroEdge and Edge II controls can be operated in Voyager mode to add this feature.
 This feature has the ability to improve the ease of power supply setup and operational accuracy, while having the flexibility to fine tune the process specific to the operator's needs.

 Using this advanced feature, all necessary power supply settings are transmitted from the control directly to the power supply configuring it for use via serial communications.
-The power supply setup is performed through the use of a Cut Chart (cut process parameter database) which is based on eight process selections.
-The combination of these eight process selections are used as key reference settings to transmit all necessary cut process parameters (e.g. arc voltage, pierce delay, etc.) to the supply.
+The power supply setup is performed through the use of a Cut Chart ( cut process parameter database ) which is based on eight process selections.
+The combination of these eight process selections are used as key reference settings to transmit all necessary cut process parameters ( e.g. arc voltage, pierce delay, etc. ) to the supply.

 This database allows the user to select factory recommended settings or amend the database for personalized settings.
 The Cut Chart information may be saved or loaded via the hard drive or floppy drive.
-The Cut Chart files containing the factory recommended settings are available from Hypertherm[®].
+The Cut Chart files containing the factory recommended settings are available from Hypertherm®.
 Similar screens and features are available for the HPR130.